ademola-raimi/Checkpoint-one/README.md

 ----------

-Run the following command in your root directory:
+Run the following command in the urban-dictionary directory:

-        composer/vendor/bin/phpunit phpunit
+          phpunit

 **Change log**